Eczema and Other Rashes

 Carlos Rodriguez M.D.,

-Dermapathologist, Derm.
+Dermatopathologist, Derm.
 Surgeon

-One of the most common skin rashes is contact dermatitis, which is characterized by redness, swelling, itching, and scaling caused by an allergic substance that makes direct contact with the skin.
+One of the most common skin rashes is contact dermatitis, which is characterized by redness, swelling, itching, and scaling in reaction to a substance that makes direct contact with the skin.
 The condition can develop at any age, although the facial version of the disorder is most often seen in young and middle-aged adults.

 Treatment for skin rashes varies depending on the type of rash, but topical medications and antibiotics are frequently utilized to calm the symptoms.
 Because of the wide variety and causes of skin rashes, seeking treatment from one of our highly trained providers is the best method of effectively treating the condition.